 You start the CL with a touch of a big aluminum button to the right of the steering column.
 We still wonder why being able to keep the key in your pocket makes this a better solution.
 Then drop it into gear with a column-mounted electronic shift lever similar to the kind BMW is now using.
 Purists may feel it's an odd and un-sporty throwback to have a shifter moved off of the center console and on to the steering column, but it works well and frees up space.

 The 5.5-liter all-aluminum 32-valve V8 is velvety smooth and nearly silent, until you prod it.
 With 382 hp on tap it rushes the car to speed with a muted, purposeful growl.
-(For the 2008 model, Mercedes quotes zero-to-60 mph in 5.3 seconds.)
 The seven-speed automatic gearbox shifts imperceptibly in town, smoothly at full throttle and never gets caught in the wrong gear in traffic.
 Quiet, smooth, sophisticated: This is the way the powertrain in a high-end luxury automobile should behave.

-Having a gasoline-fired engine this powerful pulling a 4486-pound vehicle does create a gas mileage penalty, or two actually.
-The first is real-world fuel economy: the EPA mileage rating is 15/22 City/Highway.
-And that figure triggers the federal Gas Guzzler Tax at purchase, $1000 in this case.
+Having a gasoline-fired engine this powerful pulling a vehicle this heavy does create a gas mileage penalty, or two actually.
+The first is real-world fuel economy: The EPA mileage rating is 14/21 mpg, City/Highway.
+And that figure triggers the federal Gas Guzzler Tax at purchase, $1300 in this case.